2-(acetamidomethylene)succinate hydrolase

-Thus, the two substrates of this enzyme are 2-(acetamidomethylene)succinate and H_{2}O, whereas its 4 products are acetate, succinate semialdehyde, NH_{3}, and CO_{2}.
+The enzyme characterised from Pseudomonas species hydrolyses 2-(acetamidomethylidene)succinic acid to succinic semialdehyde and acetic acid, with ammonia and carbon dioxide as byproducts.
+The reaction is part of the breakdown of vitamin B_{6}.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is 2-(acetamidomethylene)succinate amidohydrolase (deaminating, decarboxylating).
 This enzyme is also called alpha-(N-acetylaminomethylene)succinic acid hydrolase.
-This enzyme participates in vitamin B_{6} metabolism.